privacybydesign/irma-backend-packages/js/README.md

 ```
 #### Constructor parameters

- - `serverUrl` should the be URL where your [IRMA server](https://irma.app/docs/irma-server/)
+ - `serverUrl` should be the URL where your [IRMA server](https://irma.app/docs/irma-server/)
-   is running
+   is running.
  - `options` (optional) specifies a struct where additional options can be specified.
    We currently support the following options:
     - `serverToken` field to enable